Free shipping for orders over 100€ in mainland Spain and Balearic Islands.

 What is Bubinga Wood?

-Bubinga wood comes from species such as Guibourtia tessmannii and Guibourtia demeusei, native to Central and West Africa.
+Bubinga wood is a tropical wood that comes from species such as Guibourtia tessmannii and Guibourtia demeusei, native to Central and West Africa.

 It is characterized by its reddish color, which can vary from a light pinkish brown to a dark purple with black or brown veins that form striking and unique patterns.